toxtli/testweb/empowerment.md

       the AI's level of efficiency and effectiveness. would have to be done in order to decide whether training is required."

+footer:
+   -
+     logo: "images/logo/HAIE_ LOGO_PRE.png"
+     content: "We will assist you in becoming more successful."
+     facebook: " "
+     twitter: " "
+     linkdin: " "